bfoersterling/gotracer/README.md

 # gotracer

-A calltree for Go projects.\
+Prints the call graph of Go projects.\
 Does not support calls to third party libraries.

 This project was built using std only and can only be \